Reducing plastic & other waste

 GOAL: 50% combined reduction in virgin plastic and fiber packaging by 2030

 Our signature IGNITE Environmental, Social & Governance (ESG) goal calls for us to reduce by 50% the virgin plastic and fiber in our packaging by 2030, measured on a per-case-of-product-sold basis versus a 2018 baseline.
-In 2020, we began rolling out Clorox concentrated liquid bleach, which will reduce our use of plastic and fiber packaging for this brand while delivering the same high-quality product that our consumers expect.
+In 2020, we rolled out Clorox concentrated liquid bleach, which reduced our use of plastic and fiber packaging for this brand while delivering the same high-quality product that our consumers expect.
 We also converted to 100% recycled fiber cartons for Glad products in 2019.

 Use of Recyclable, Reusable, Compostable Primary Packaging